aiidateam/AEP/0_aep_guidelines/aep_guidelines.md

 * *Pros and Cons*: a summary for pros and cons for the proposed enhancement, detailing which possible compatbility issues

 ### Submission process
-1. Use this Markdown file as template to describe the AEP
+1. Use this [Markdown](https://guides.github.com/features/mastering-markdown/) file as a template to describe the AEP
-2. [Create a fork](https://help.github.com/en/articles/fork-a-repo) of this repository and create a folder with the name of the AEP in lower snake-case and put the markdown file (with the title of the AEP in lower snake-case) into this folder.
+2. [Create a fork](https://help.github.com/en/articles/fork-a-repo) of this repository and create a folder with the name of the AEP in lower snake-case and put the markdown file (with the title of the AEP in lower [snake-case](https://en.wikipedia.org/wiki/Snake_case)) into this folder.
 This folder might also contain supporting material such as figures.
 3. Submit a [pull request](https://help.github.com/en/articles/creating-a-pull-request)
 4. If the pull request is accepted (i.e. the AEP follows the guidelines outlined here) the status will change to `active` and it will also be added to the index on the `README.md`